 CPSC Lifts tikit Recall

-Dear tikit Owners:
+Dear tikit owners:

 By no means does this mean we are walking away from our responsibility to see that each and every Bike Friday tikit on the road has a safe stem.

-As of October 18, 2013, searching through our records, we found and replaced 2,147 stems out of a possible 4,000; that is more than 50 percent.
+Searching through our records, we found and replaced 2,147 stems out of a possible 4,000; that is more than 50 percent.
 The CPSC tells us that a typical recall results in 10-15 percent compliance.
 We still want to make it 100 percent.

-If, by chance, we've somehow missed you, which is a possibility given how massive a challenge this has been, please contact us immediately.
+If, by chance, we’ve somehow missed you, which is a possibility given how massive a challenge this has been, please contact us immediately.
+Service@bikefriday.com (do not comment on this forum, it is not monitored because of the date of posting.)

 We also ask that you check with anyone you know who owns a tikit to confirm they have had their stem replaced.
 We even suggest you ask anyone you happen to encounter with a tikit, just to make sure.